SAP-samples/btp-fiori-helloworld/docs/hellofiori/6_odatasources/6_2_1_northwind_orders.md

 8. Press "Next".

-9. Next step is the Service Entity Selection.
-You need 2 entity sets, one for the list view and one for detail view. <br>
+9. The next step is the Service Entity Selection.
+You need 2 entity sets, one for the list view and one for the detail view.

    **Note:** The List-Detail template comes preconfigured for a standard use case for list-detail applications.
-It does not always fit to the service used.
+It does not always fit the service used.
 So make your best guess.
 You will change it later.

    For <br>
    **Object collection** select the "table" "Orders" <br>
    **Object collection key** select "OrderID" <br>
    **Object ID** select "OrderID" (again, we do not want to sort by CustomerID, you change this later) <br>
-   **Object number** select "OrderID" (as we dont have a price in Northwind Orders) <br>
+   **Object number** select "OrderID" (as we don't have a price in Northwind Orders) <br>
-   **Object unit of measure** select "OrderID" (as we dont have a Unit in Northwind Orders) <br>
+   **Object unit of measure** select "OrderID" (as we don't have a Unit in Northwind Orders) <br>

    For  <br>
    **Line item collection** select the "table" "Order_Details" <br>